California Forklift Accident Lawyers

 Yes, as an undocumented worker, you can file an injury claim after a forklift accident.
 In California, workers’ compensation laws protect all workers, regardless of their immigration status.
 This means you have the right to medical treatment and compensation for injuries sustained on the job.

-To file an injury claim, you need to do the following:
+To file an injury claim, consider taking the following steps:

 - Tell your boss right away about the accident.
 You should do this immediately to ensure your claim is recorded and handled promptly.